rtanaban/HealthCatalystDemo/README.md

-# HealthCatalystDemo
-People Search Application Demo for Health Catalyst
+People Search Application (Demo with ASP.NET, C#, SQL Server, React).

 To run the demo, please do the following after importing the project and running nuget restore as necessary: